 Dành cho các bạn đang có dự định du học trường Tokyo City University.
 JAPAN STUDY SUPPORT là trang thông tin về du học Nhật Bản dành cho du học sinh nước ngoài, được đồng vận hành bởi Hiệp hội Asia Gakusei Bunka và Công ty cổ phần Benesse Corporation.
-Trang này đăng các thông tinGraduate School of EngineeringhoặcEnvironmental and Information Studies của Tokyo City University cũng như thông tin chi tiết về từng khoa nghiên cứu, nên nếu bạn đang tìm hiểu thông tin du học liên quan tới Tokyo City University thì hãy sứ dụng trang này.Ngoài ra còn có cả thông tin của khoảng 1.300 trường đại học, cao học, trường đại học ngắn hạn, trường chuyên môn đang tiếp nhận du học sinh.
+Trang này đăng các thông tinGraduate School of Integrative Science and EngineeringhoặcEnvironmental and Information Studies của Tokyo City University cũng như thông tin chi tiết về từng khoa nghiên cứu, nên nếu bạn đang tìm hiểu thông tin du học liên quan tới Tokyo City University thì hãy sứ dụng trang này.Ngoài ra còn có cả thông tin của khoảng 1.300 trường đại học, cao học, trường đại học ngắn hạn, trường chuyên môn đang tiếp nhận du học sinh.

 The Setagaya Campus is home to the Faculties of Engineering and Knowledge Engineering, and is also known as the Techno-Green Campus.
 Rooted in a long history of tradition and achievement, the campus is furnished with the latest facilities and equipment for carrying out advanced engineering education and research.
 A new generation of engineers with an appreciation of the Earth’s environment are studying here.